carlosbasile19/carlosbasile19/README.md

 Brief introduction:

 - 🔭 I’m currently working on nice stuff.
-- 🌱 Working on Solidity and Web3.
+- 🌱 I build for solving everyday problems.
 - 👯 I’m looking to collaborate on team developing.
 - 💬 Ask me about books!
 I know quite a lot about them!